 - 1/2 teaspoon garlic powder

 - 3 pound pork sirloin tip roast

 - 1/2 cup apple juice

-Lock lid in place and select High Pressure.
-Set timer for 25 minutes and press start.
-When beep sounds turn off pressure cooker and use a natural pressure release for 5 minutes, followed by a quick pressure release to release any remaining pressure.
+- Lock lid in place.
+Select High Pressure and set a 25 minute cook time.
+When the timer sounds, turn off pressure cooker and allow the pressure to release naturally for 5 minutes, then finish with a quick pressure release.
 When valve drops carefully remove the lid.

 - Check the pork with an instant-read thermometer--it should be above 145°F. Remove the pork from the pressure cooking pot and allow to rest for 3 minutes.
 Slice thinly and serve.